texus/TGUI-website/tutorials/1.0/android-sfml-graphics/index.md

 ### Using TGUI

-In the Android.mk file you must add the tgui library
+In the Android.mk file you must add the tgui library (or tgui-d if you built it in Debug mode)
 ```bash
 LOCAL_SHARED_LIBRARIES += tgui
 ```